fritz-hh/scripts_NAS4Free/README.md

 backupData.sh:
 --------------

-- Backup incrementally (using zfs send/receive) the content of a set of FS into another pool located in the same NAS box
+- Backup incrementally (using zfs send/receive) the content of a set of ZFS filesystems into another pool located in the same NAS box
 - Report the results in a log file.
 - Send a mail if an error occurs
 - This script was designed to able to cope with the deletion of superfluous snapshots in the data pool (This may be issued by the manageSnapshots.sh script)